fjp/fjp.github.io/collections/_2wd-robot/2019-11-17-components.md

 ### Case and Cooling

-Regarding the protection of the Rasbperry Pi 4 B we choose a case that which provides access to all its ports.
+To protect the Rasbperry Pi 4 B we choose a case that provides access to all its ports.
 The following images show a stackable acrylic case in rainbow colors.

 <figure class="half">